RahulVasistaJV/AngularFirstPage/README.md

     The project should now be built successfully on your machine.

- 5. Start the project run this command
+ 5. To start the project run this command

           ng serve

-    The abovev command can be used to run the project in future instances
+    The above command can be used to run the project in future instances